alem0lars/fizzy/README.md

   <h1 align="center">the hassle free configuration manager</h1>
 </p>

-fizzy is an easy-to-use, learn-by-doing, lightweight, configuration management tool meant to be used by developers, hackers, experienced users
+fizzy is an easy-to-use, learn-by-doing, lightweight, configuration management tool meant to be mainly used by developers, hackers, experienced users

 It doesn't try to reimplement the wheel, instead it follows the unix philosophy do one thing and do it well making extremely easy to integrate with your existing ecosystem

 ----